HelloZeroNet/ZeroNet/docs/plugins/RewriteRequest.md

   - Lowercase letter `b` (e.g. `$b<groupname>`): the captured group is decoded from urlsafe-base64
   - Uppercase letter `U` (e.g. `$U<groupname>`): the captured group is urlencoded
   - Lowercase letter `u` (e.g. `$u3`): the captured group is urldecoded
+* Each rule can have the key `file_exists`, which is a replacement pattern.
+  The pattern is replaced and if such a file exists, then the rule is applied, otherwise no.
 * Each rule can have the key `return_code`, which is an integer and a valid HTTP status code.
   If the rule is matched, the HTTP status is changed to the one specified by it.
 * Each rule can have the key `terminate`, which must have a boolean value.